Sothatsit/Evaluate/README.md

 About
 -----
-A library to efficiently parse, optimise, compile and evaluate string expressions.
+A library to efficiently parse, optimise, compile and evaluate arbitrary string expressions at runtime.

 **Note:** The optimisation steps of this library do not ensure complete floating point equivalence between the original and optimised expressions,